 The Best End-Of-Year Money Moves To Make

-December 19, 2023 9:04 amAs 2023 draws to a close, it’s time to get our financial lives ready for the New Year so we can kick-start 2024 with as little financial stress as possible — and set some money goals for ourselves that we can reach.
+December 23, 2024 4:04 amAs 2024 draws to a close, it’s time to get our financial lives ready for the New Year so we can kick-start 2024 with as little financial stress as possible — and set some money goals for ourselves that we can reach.

-For example, when you look back at 2023, did you save as much money as you’d hoped?
+For example, when you look back at 2024, did you save as much money as you’d hoped?
 Did you spend more than what you’d budgeted?
 Did you pay down the debt you were hoping to eliminate?
-Now is the time to check in and see where there may be room for improvement in 2024.
+Now is the time to check in and see where there may be room for improvement in 2025.
 Here’s a checklist to help you do just that.

 Will Brennan, certified financial planner at Park Hill Financial Planning & Investment, suggests a great first step is to make sure you’re upping your contributions to your employer-sponsored plan, like a 401(k) or 403(b), if you have one.
 If you don’t, look into opening an IRA at your local credit union and contribute as much as you can.
 For 2024, the annual 401(k) and 403(b) contribution limits are $23,000 for people under 50 and $30,500 for people 50 and over.
 For IRAs, you can contribute $7,000 if you’re under 50, or $8,000 if you’re 50 or older.

 Don’t let those maximum contribution amounts discourage you — let them inspire you to shoot for saving as much as your budget allows during the year.
-The goal is that every year — as you receive raises or earn more money — you’ll up the percentage of your income that you contribute, so you can save as much as possible.
-The same holds true for emergency funds.
+The goal is that every year — as you receive raises or earn more money — you’ll up the percentage of your income that you contribute so you can save as much as possible.
+The same holds for emergency funds.
 While the general rule of thumb is to keep three to six months’ worth of living expenses in reserve, if you’re not able to get close to that yet, don’t panic.
 Research from the JP Morgan Chase Institute suggests that when people need to tap into their emergency funds, they usually only need access to around six weeks’ worth of take-home income at one time.
 In terms of where to keep your emergency fund money, unlike with your retirement assets, your emergency fund should be stashed in a separate high-yield savings account at your credit union.
 This is because having that money close by (but not too close) helps prevent you from reaching for it in your everyday life.
 That way it’ll be there for you when you need it!

-Figure Out What Kind Of Budget May Work Best For You In 2024
+Figure out What Kind of Budget May Work Best for You in 2024

 If you haven’t set a 2024 budget, now can be a great time to set one — and make a New Year’s resolution to stick to it.
 Thankfully, budgeting doesn’t have to mean creating a three-page spreadsheet and itemizing every single expense down to the last pack of gum… But it does mean having a realistic picture of how much money is coming in and going out on a monthly basis, and knowing where it’s going.
-There are countless budgeting apps and methods that can work for you — such as the backwards budget, the zero-sum budget, or the 50/30/30 budget.
-Here’s a breakdown on all of them.
+There are countless budgeting apps and methods that can work for you — such as the backward budget, the zero-sum budget, or the 50/30/30 budget.
+Here’s a breakdown of all of them.
 The goal is that you choose the one that works best for you!

 And if you find yourself struggling with budgeting, know you’re not alone.
 Hundreds of individuals who never had a budget (and didn’t even know where to start with making one) have changed their financial lives for the better via the FinanceFixx budgeting course.
-When you join the course, you’ll be paired with a certified financial coach and a group of accountability partners who can help you take the first steps towards realizing the financial life you’ve always wanted.
+When you join the course, you’ll be paired with a certified financial coach and a group of accountability partners who can help you take the first steps toward realizing the financial life you’ve always wanted.

-Put Some Thought Into Next Year’s Benefits
+Put Some Thought into Next Year’s Benefits

 The end of the year is a great time to make thoughtful decisions about the employee benefits you want for next year.
-The last thing you want to do is let the open enrollment deadline creep up on you, and then be forced into making a split-second decision on the benefits you need.
+The last thing you want to do is let the open enrollment deadline creep up on you and then be forced into making a split-second decision on the benefits you need.

 Even if you’ve been happy with your health insurance copays and the overall experience of your current plan, you’ll want to revisit your plan options as prices change.
 Also consider your family’s expected medical expenses and medications for the year, as well as the doctors included in your plan’s network.